intermine/im-docs/docs/web-services/how-tos/set-up-jbrowse.rst

 You will need an installation of JBrowse for this task.
 Instructions on doing this can be found at `installing JBrowse`_.

-This can be done by fetching and extracting the latest release:
+This can be done by fetching and extracting the latest release from jbrowse.org, e.g.:

 .. code-block:: bash

-    wget -O JBrowse-1.11.3.zip 'http://jbrowse.org/wordpress/wp-content/plugins/download-monitor/download.php?id=93'
+    wget -O JBrowse-1.11.5.zip 'http://jbrowse.org/wordpress/wp-content/plugins/download-monitor/download.php?id=98'
-    unzip JBrowse-1.11.3.zip
+    unzip JBrowse-1.11.5.zip

 InterMine 1.3.2: Point at an InterMine ........................................